HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 ### What is a supercomputer?

 - Compute cluster: Many computers bound together locally
-- Supercomputer: A damn lot of computers bound together locally
+- Supercomputer: A damn lot of computers bound together locally😒
+  - with a fancy network 🤯

 ---

 ### Anatomy of a supercomputer

 -  Login Nodes: Normal machines, for compilation, data transfer,  scripting, etc. No GPUs.
-- Compute Nodes: Guess what :-)
+- Compute Nodes: Guess what?
+  - For compute!
+With GPUs! 🤩
 - High-speed, ultra-low-latency network
 - Shared networked file systems
-- Scratch file system accessible from compute nodes
 - Key stats:
     - Number of Nodes
     - CPUs, Number of Cores, Single-core Performance